Delphin Expert Vibro System Diagnoses Faults

 The Expert Vibro was mounted within a portable electrical panel.
 The customer requested that the system must be portable to be mounted on different hydro turbines that presented electrical or mechanical faults.

-The software used for fault diagnostics are ProfiSignal Basic and ProfiSignal Vibro.
+The software used for fault diagnostics is ProfiSignal Basic and ProfiSignal Vibro.
 Following the vibration measurements, it was established that the operating mark is UNALLOWED according to ISO 7919.
 The vibration diagnosis indicated a misalignment of the turbine’s shaft, but this offset is caused by the instability of the inferior radial bearing LRI, practically an increased mechanical looseness inside this bearing in the Y direction.
 The software tracks the relative vibrations at different turbine loads.

 Following this vibration diagnosis, the data recommended that users check the fixation mode of bearing LRI onto the foundation, the state of the bushing, and also the mechanical looseness inside the bearing.